yegor256/blog/_drafts/_java9.md

 [NULL]({% pst 2014/may/2014-05-13-why-null-is-bad %}),
 [implementation inheritance]({% pst 2016/sep/2016-09-13-inheritance-is-procedural %}),
-etc. It was not a perfect object-oriented language and it was not going to be one, as I understand.
+etc. It was not a perfect object-oriented language and it was not going to be one, as I understand it.
 The key idea was to create something that could be [written once and ran anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere).
-However, the language was a big deal, not just the JVM.
+However the language was a big deal also, not just the JVM.
 It was simple and sexy.

 Java&nbsp;5 made a serious step forward in 2004 and improved the language by adding